Updated February 28, 2026

 • $20,000 for property damage per accident.

 While this is the minimum insurance you need to buy before you can legally drive in Nevada, many Jerry drivers actually choose higher liability limits, along with comprehensive and collision coverage.
-When you also consider that over 11% of Nevada drivers are uninsured or underinsured, it may also be wise to purchase uninsured/underinsured motorist (UIM) protection.
+When you also consider that over 11% of Nevada drivers are uninsured or underinsured, it can also be wise to purchase uninsured/underinsured motorist (UM/UIM) protection.

 • Coverage definitions